 A brief overview

 Back in India, over the years many inspired schools of thought developed, all seeking to further describe the nature of reality, creation, science, the human body, religion and much more.
 6 dominant schools came out in direct lineage to the Vedas, and many more schools of thought also emerged that were not in lineage.
 Most of these schools of thought (on both sides) hold something as their holy grail in human reality: a truth, self-realisation, knowing god, oneness, nirvana, enlightenment etc. This was the same state of being reached by Buddha and Jesus alike, revered and worshipped for thousands of years.
 If you are aware of ‘The Yoga Sutras’ by the ancient sage Patanjali, you will understand that this text is a step-by-step systematic approach to reaching the very same truth or self-realisation.
-Many of the schools of thought mentioned earlier, in particular Samkhya and Yoga, utilize this great sage’s work directly in the ideas you study today in yoga classes.
+Many of the schools of thought mentioned earlier, in particular Samkhya and Yoga, utilize this great sage’s work directly in the ideas you study today in (some) yoga classes.
+This is a little beyond the exercise classes found in the western style of yoga.

-In modern yoga philosophy however, its practically impossible to claim something as a pure lineage.
+In modern yoga philosophy it’s practically impossible to claim something as a pure lineage.
 The modernization of yoga has created so much variety, much of it for the sake of business and entertainment that the original purpose and direction gets a bit lost in the dust.

 And so finally, that brings us to the chakras…